Wildlife Resources (WLF)

 Credit arranged

 Hands on training in the basic procedures in molecular biology that have applications in wildlife ecology and conservation.
 Graduate students must complete an independent project.
-Typically offered: Fall.
+Graded Pass/Fail.
+Typically Offered: Fall.

 Communicating science in a clear, compelling way is critical for being an effective scientist.
 The purpose of this course is to master techniques that will help students communicate clearly and effectively to a diversity of audiences.
 This course will focus on developing oral and visually-rich products (e. g. , infographics, video shorts, research interviews, message boxes) that students can use to promote their research and science broadly.
 The course will focus on techniques for clear communication of science regardless of the medium used (e. g. , Twitter, vlog, etc. ).
 Typically Offered: Varies.
 Cooperative: open to WSU degree-seeking students.

-Introduction to literature and contemporary research into processes structuring ecological communities.
-Topics will encompass community-level patterns and processes in a range of ecological systems at local, regional, and global scales, including community impacts on ecosystem processes.
-Recommended preparation: Introductory level ecology courses.
+This course provides an introduction to literature and contemporary research into processes structuring ecological communities.
+Topics will encompass community-level patterns and processes in a range of ecological systems at local, regional, and global scales, including species interactions and community impacts on ecosystem processes.
+Recommended preparation: introductory ecology course.
+Typically Offered: Spring (Even Years).
+Prereqs or

-This course examines the ecology of streamside and floodplain systems from the perspective of habitat, landscape, and community ecology, conservation, and management.
+This course examines the ecology of stream-side and floodplain systems from the perspective of habitat, landscape, and community ecology, conservation, and management.
 The course is structured as a combination of readings, discussions, lectures, and assignments.
 Recommended preparation: Introductory-level ecology courses.
+Typically Offered: Spring.

 Basic principles of population genetics and phylogenetics and their applications to the field of conservation and natural resource management.
 Taught in three 1-credit modules, students can register for 1-3 credits.
 Module 1 includes introduction to conservation genetics and phylogenetics, module 2 includes population genetic theory and methods, and module 3 includes applications in conservation genetics and genomics.
+Typically Offered: Spring.
 Cooperative: open to WSU degree-seeking students.
-(Spring, alt/years)

 Contemporary mathematical and statistical distributions central to analysis of ecological data.
 Students will gain an understanding of the characteristics of diverse distributions and their applications in ecological research.
 Graded Pass/Fail.
 Typically Offered: Fall (Odd Years).

 Analysis of complex ecological data with mixed effects models and their various extensions.
 After a brief review of generalized linear modeling, students will gain practical experience in the use of linear and generalized linear mixed models to analyze hierarchical datasets (continuous, count, binary, etc. ) that include inherent serial or spatial autocorrelation.
-(Fall, alt/years)
+Typically Offered: Fall.

 Theory and practice of modeling individuals, populations, and communities in heterogenous environments.
 Construction of spatially-explicit and aspatial models of individual behavior, fitness, population regulation, metapopulation dynamics, and species interactions.
 Analysis of stability, population viability, harvest, and conservation interventions.
 Computer-intensive use of R to simulate and analyze mathematical and algorithmic models.
 In consultation with instructor, each student will independently develop a novel model of their research system.
 Typically Offered: Fall (Odd Years).